-Now that you have an idea of your business's worth, you can start discussing your options for business succession with your financial professional.
+Once you have an idea of your business's worth, you can start discussing your options for business succession with your financial professional.
 Depending on your situation, one solution could include funding a buy-sell agreement with life insurance, such as a fixed index universal life insurance policy.

-For further assistance, you can also seek advice from your accountant or a professional business appraiser, or contact the American Society of Appraisers (ASA) to refer you to a Chartered Business Valuator (CBV) in your area.
+For further assistance, you can also seek advice from your accountant or a professional business appraiser.

 Ready to plan for the future of your company?
-Work with your financial professional to complete an estimate today.
+Contact your financial professional to complete a formal estimate of your business value and begin succession planning discussions.